openxla/stablehlo/docs/spec.md

 #### cross_replica_and_partition

 Both cross-replica and cross-partition communications may happen within each process group.
-This strategy takes `replica_groups` - a list of lists of replica ids - and computes Cartesian products of each `replica_group` by `partition_ids`. `replica_groups` must have unique elements and cover all `replica_ids`.
+This strategy takes `replica_groups` and computes Cartesian products of each `replica_group` by `partition_ids`. `replica_groups` must have unique elements and cover all `replica_ids`.
 More formally, using Python syntax: